-Enables the Domain Administrator to set restrictions on preferences for the users who work in As-Built or projects.
+Enables the Domain Administrator to set restrictions on preferences for the users who work in As-Built, projects, or EPC-Projects Mode.
 You select a project on the Preferences Management dialog box, and define the default preferences for that project.
-Then, on the Advanced Project Preferences dialog box, you set various restrictions by enabling or disabling certain preference options for the selected project.
+Then, on the Advanced Project Preferences dialog box, you set various restrictions by enabling or disabling certain preference options for the selected preferences.
 In addition, you can copy project preference settings from the default preferences you have defined on the Preferences Management dialog box.
 It is possible to copy project preferences to one or more projects at a time.

 The advanced preferences cannot be applied to actions performed by the Import and Export preferences of Smart Instrumentation.

 After you disable a preference option on the Advanced Project Preferences dialog box, the software automatically disables this option on the Preferences dialog box in Smart Instrumentation environment.
 Additionally, the software overwrites the user setting with a setting that you define.

 Project users can view the disabled preference options as read-only default settings.
 However, individual users can customize the enabled preferences as they need.
 They can do this in Smart Instrumentation environment.

 Module/Feature — Contains a list of Smart Instrumentation modules and features whose preferences the user can customize, within the Smart Instrumentation environment, on the Preferences dialog box.

 Category — Contains a list of categories.
 On the Preferences Management dialog box, the category names correspond to the names of pages displayed after you expand the hierarchy in the tree view pane.
 For example, the New Tag category corresponds to the New Tag page of the Instrument Index preferences.

 Sub Category Name — Contains a list of preference options that users can customize within the Smart Instrumentation environment, on the Preferences dialog box.
 The sub category names correspond to the names of the options within a specific page of the Preferences Management dialog box.